essey1/movie-posters-vault/README.md

 Step 2: Created a JSX component for a movie poster.

 Step 3: Created a search input that maps over movies and fetches the movie component that matches your search.

+Step 4: Added CSS styles to make it responsive and look appealing.